The best hotels in Sousse

 Trains connect Sousse to Monastir (30 mins, 3 TND), where the airport is located.
 The local bus runs along the beach strip for 0.80 TND.
 For Kairouan, use louages from the southern bus station.
 Rental cars are available but not necessary within the Sousse area.

-Sousse's best neighborhoods
+Sousse's best hotel regions

 Sousse divides into three distinct zones.
 The old Medina with its UNESCO-listed ribat and souks is the cultural heart.
 The Boujaffar Beach hotel strip runs north of the center with all-inclusive resorts facing the Mediterranean.
 Port El Kantaoui, 10 km north, is a purpose-built marina resort town and popular with European package tourists.